-You can capture a long exposure using shutter speed settings up to 30 seconds, bulb mode or using a DSUSB device.
+You can capture a long exposure using shutter speed settings up to 30 seconds or bulb mode if your body supports tethered bulb or using a DSUSB device.

 Example: Capturing a Long Exposure

 Let’s capture a Light Frame, and a Dark Frame (used for noise reduction in third-party applications).